zacwong2151/Personal-Portfolio-Page/README.md

 ## 8. Expose your Lambda via an endpoint in an API Gateway
 1. Create a HTTP API
 2. Integrate this API with your Lambda function
-3. Configure a route for your HTTP API which is a PUT method with a specific path name
+3. Configure a route for your HTTP API which is a POST method with a specific path name

 ## 8.1 Consideration when choosing API Gateway or Lambda Function URL
 | | API Gateway | Function URL |